History of the Jews in Ethiopia

-The history of the Jews in Ethiopia refers to people in Ethiopia who practice Judaism or have Jewish ancestry.
-This history goes back millennia.
-The largest Jewish group in Ethiopia is the Beta Israel, also known as Ethiopian Jews.
+The history of the Jews in Ethiopia dates back millennia.
+The largest Jewish group in Ethiopia is the Beta Israel.
 Offshoots of the Beta Israel include the Beta Abraham and the Falash Mura, Ethiopian Jews who were converted to Christianity, some of whom have reverted to Judaism.
 Addis Ababa is home to a small community of Adeni Jews.
 Chabad also maintains a presence in Addis Ababa.